AdiBev/Recipe-Finder/README.md

 # YUMRecipes

 A React recipe app where you can find all varities of dishes recipes.
-It gathers data from [Edamam] (https://www.edamam.com/), via their api.
+It gathers data from [Edamam](https://www.edamam.com), via their api.

 ## Features
 * Simple design